franciscovfonseca/Disable-Windows-Firewall-Install-SQL-Server-and-Create-Vulnerabilities/README.md

   ![VM create](https://github.com/user-attachments/assets/fd16cae4-cdfd-45c8-b0a3-d94a04c9677d)

-✅ So we can confirm that this is working properly.
+✅ We can confirm that this is working properly.

 <br>